 Would you go back to that restaurant?
 Or would you tell your friends to avoid it at all costs?

 You might think the pizza shop grew too fast.
 But growing fast is a good thing.
 The problems start when you ignore the early warning signs that demand is outpacing your ability to meet it.
 The short-term impact you’ll see is unhappy customers.
 And in the long term, your growth will come to a screeching halt.

 As a business owner yourself, you might have some sympathy for the owner of our imaginary pizza shop.
 You’d know they had the passion and technical skills to run a great restaurant because you saw it on your first visit.
 You might even be a little more familiar than you’d like to be with having more customers than you can handle.

 So how do you protect your own company from spiraling out of control in a similar way?

-The first step toward managing small business growth is to understand that rapid growth isn’t the problem.
-The lack of scalable fulfillment systems you need to keep customers happy is.
+The first step toward managing small business growth is to understand that rapid growth isn’t the problem: It's the lack of scalable fulfillment systems you need to keep customers happy.
 If you focus your efforts on becoming a fulfillment-first company, you’ll find yourself with a scalable business model that can keep up with growth no matter how fast it comes.